 Step 2 – Set up Initial Interviews or Screening

-You can conduct a quick phone interview as an initial screening.
+As part of your cleaning staffing process, you can conduct a quick phone interview as an initial screening.
 Ask the person if now is a good time for an initial phone interview, or if they have a preferred date and time.
 A quick discussion can give you an idea of what kind of employee they would be.

 Step 3 – The Interview